WidgetKing/cpmate/docs/README.md

 		</a>
 	</div>
 	<div class="feature hero">
-		<h2>Load your Javascript code into Captivate</h2>
+		<h2>Load your JavaScript code into Captivate</h2>
-		<p style="text-align:left;">CpMate can act as a platform to load your own Javascript Libraries directly into Captivate.
+		<p style="text-align:left;">CpMate can act as a platform to load your own JavaScript Libraries directly into Captivate.
 Need to update the code?
 Just republish the Adobe Animate project and update it in Captivate.
 No more tinkering with Captivate's HTML templates!</p>
 		<a href="/cpmate/features/javascript-api/run-in-captivate-window.html" class="nav-link action-button">
 			See how
 		</a>